 There aren't many campsites in the South Wight (the area around Ventnor, Niton, St Lawrence and Whitwell.
 It's a really lovely part of the Island, which feels more remote and perhaps even foreign compared to towns like Ryde and Newport.

-Appuldurcombe Gardens is a slightly inland site towards the south of the Isle of Wight (heading towards Ventnor) with shop, cafe, bar, play area, outdoor heated pool, launderette and showers.
-It is also near to the rather grand Appuldurcombe House, which is a partially restored stately home which hosts weddings.
+Appuldurcombe Gardens is a slightly inland site towards the south of the Isle of Wight (heading towards Ventnor) with shop, café, bar, play area, outdoor heated pool, launderette and showers.
+It is also near to the rather grand Appuldurcombe House, which is a partially restored stately home that is open and free to visit unless there's a wedding on!

 Isle of Wight Camping - price comparison